 The bottom line is avoiding pasta that has a smooth sheen or lacks a rough surface.
 Pasta with this type of appearance screams, “I was made in Teflon!”

 Another trick is to examine the pasta in your hand.
 If it is brittle and lightweight, these are additional indications of poor quality.

 Sturdy looking pasta with ridges or a rough surface is what you are looking for.

 Healthy Pasta That is Traditionally Soaked

 Another exciting revelation from my tour of the Lucca pasta factory is that pasta made from traditionally prepared grains is available today.

-Remember I mentioned above that I have avoided pasta for nearly two decades because the grains used to make it were not digestible and if eaten frequently, had the potential to damage the intestinal tract in sensitive individuals.
+Remember I mentioned above that I have avoided pasta for nearly two decades because the grain used to make it was not digestible and if eaten frequently, had the potential to damage the intestinal tract in sensitive individuals.